Ciudad Ayala: Waterways

 The Ayala River receives water from El Hospital and Calderón ravines, flowing south past Abelardo L. Rodríguez, Olintepec, and Moyotepec, where the waters of the Ahuehueyo ravine join it.
 In the east, it crosses the Barranca de la Cuera, the Papayos, the Guayabos, and Tlayecac, then continues south through Jaloxtoc.
 Downstream it joins the Cuautla River, which continues through San Vicente de Juárez and Tecomalco, to flow into the Amacuzac River, a branch of the Balsas River.
 There are also small springs such as Axocoche, El Colibrí, and El Platanal.
 There is a dam in Palo Blanco.

 Climate

 Ayala has a warm subhumid climate.
 Its average annual rainfall is 800 mm.
 (31") and it has an average annual temperature of 24 °C (75 °F).
 Prevailing winds blow from northeast to southwest.
 The rainy season is June to October, and the dry season is October to June.
 April and May are the hottest months.

-Ecosystems
+Flora and fauna

 The vegetation consists of low deciduous forest, mainly cubatas, casahuates, tulips, amates (Acacia), framboyanes, guamuchil (a thorny tree with red fruit), guaje colorado, mesquite, palo dulce, bonnet, tepejuaje, and fruit trees such as Annona, cherimoya, mamey, plum, and guava.

 Animal life is also very varied.
 Mammals include raccoon, badger, rabbit, skunk, armadillo, tlacuache, and coyote.
 Birds include magpie, buzzard, owl, and sparrowhawk.
 There are iguanas and scorpions.
 Fish include catfish and mojarra.